0bMERLIN/Type-Inference-Framework/README.md

 ## Experimental (GADTs):
   WARNING:
     from this version on, I would not advise you to use the framework.
-    It lets very common errors pass, that can result errors later in the compiler pipeline. support for adts with type variables:
+    It lets very common errors pass, that can result in errors later in the compiler pipeline. support for adts with type variables:

   ```haskell